Alexander Henry Louis Hardinge, 2nd Baron Hardinge of Penhurst1

 Alexander Henry Louis Hardinge, 2nd Baron Hardinge of Penhurst was born on 17 May 1894.1 He was the son of Charles Hardinge, 1st Baron Hardinge of Penhurst and Hon.
 Winifred Selina Sturt.1 He married Helen Mary Gascoyne-Cecil, daughter of Colonel Lord Edward Herbert Gascoyne-Cecil and Violet Georgina Maxse, on 8 February 1921.1 He died on 29 May 1960 at age 66.1

-He gained the rank of Major in the service of the Grenadier Guards.1 He was Aide de Camp to the Viceroy of India between 1915 and 1916.1 He was decorated with the award of the Military Cross (M.C.).1 He held the office of Equerry and Assistant Private Secretary to HM King George V between 1920 and 1936.1 He was decorated with the award of the Grand Officer, Legion of Honour.1 He held the office of Assistant Keeper of the Privy Purse between 1935 and 1936.1 He held the office of Private Secretary and Assistant Equerry to HM King Edward VIII in 1936.1 He was invested as a Privy Counsellor (P.C.) in 1936.1 He held the office of Private Secretary and Assistant Equerry to HM King George VI between 1936 and 1943.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1937.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1943.1 He succeeded to the title of 2nd Baron Hardinge of Penhurst, co.
+He gained the rank of Major in the Grenadier Guards.1 He was Aide de Camp to the Viceroy of India between 1915 and 1916.1 He was awarded the Military Cross (M.C.)1 He held the office of Equerry and Assistant Private Secretary to HM King George V between 1920 and 1936.1 He was awarded the Grand Officier, Ordre national de la Légion d'honneur.1 He held the office of Assistant Keeper of the Privy Purse between 1935 and 1936.1 He held the office of Private Secretary and Assistant Equerry to HM King Edward VIII in 1936.1 He was appointed Privy Counsellor (P.C.) in 1936.1 He held the office of Private Secretary and Assistant Equerry to HM King George VI between 1936 and 1943.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1937.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1943.1 He succeeded as the 2nd Baron Hardinge of Penhurst, co.
 Kent [U.K., 1910] on 2 August 1944.1

 Children of Alexander Henry Louis Hardinge, 2nd Baron Hardinge of Penhurst and Helen Mary Gascoyne-Cecil